Administrative divisions of Iraq

 The main subdivision in Iraq is the 19 muhafazah, also known as governorates.
 Before 1976 they were called liwas, or banner.

 Under the Constitution of Iraq adopted in 2005, one or more provinces may elect to form a federal region, which has the right to a share of oil revenues.

-Modern Iraq mostly covers the Ottoman Empire vilayets (provinces) of Baghdad, Basra and Mosul and part of Zor and Arabia.
+Modern Iraq mostly corresponds to Ottoman Iraq (the provinces of Baghdad, Basra and Mosul), and also includes parts of Zor and Arabia.

 The governorates are divided into districts.